bradzacher/cell-game/README.md

 cell-game
 =========

 A simple cell based interactive 'game' reminiscent of pokemon.

-I created this for use as an interactive resume/showcase.
+I created this as an interactive resume/showcase on my website.

+See it in action at http://zacher.com.au/home